jchristopher/attachments/readme.txt

 5. Drag and drop to sort

 == Changelog ==

+= 3.2 =
+* Added option to disable the Settings screen
+* Added the ability to set a default for fields using the metadata that exists in WordPress.
+Available defaults include: title, caption, alt, and description.
+If set, the metadata for the correlating field will be used as the field default when initially adding an Attachment from the Media modal.
+Only applies to text, textarea, and wysiwyg fields.
+* Added a `get_single()` method that allows you to specifically retrieve a single Attachment
+* Clarified some documentation

 = 3.1.4 =
 * Changed 'Delete' to 'Remove' so as to not make it sound like the file itself would be deleted from Media (props Lane Goldberg)